raspberrypilearning/build-your-own-weather-station/en/step_10.md

 rain_sensor.when_pressed = bucket_tipped
 ```

-Then, after the lines which calculate the wind gusts and speed, add this code:
+Then, after the lines that calculate the wind gusts and speed, add this code:

 ```python
 rainfall = rain_count * BUCKET_SIZE
 reset_rainfall()
 ```

-## Temperature, Pressure and humidity
+### Temperature, pressure and humidity

-When you wrote the code for the BME280 pressure, temperature and humidity sensor, you created a `read_all` function to return all three measurements.
+When you wrote the code for the BME280 pressure, temperature, and humidity sensor, you created a `read_all` function to return all three measurements.
 You can call this function from within `weather_station_BYO.py` as you've included your `bme280_sensor` program as an imported library.

-- Modify your code so that the readings from the BME280 are also recorded every 5 minutes.
+- Modify your code so that the readings from the BME280 sensor are also recorded every five minutes.

 ---hints---
 ---hint---